Collaborative Learning in General Graphs with Limited Memorization: Complexity, Learnability, and Reliability: Our Collaborative Learning Algorithm

-In this section, we present our collaborative learning algorithm for general graphs with limited memorization.
-The algorithm is performed iteratively and each agent performs the following three stages in every round: i) in the \textbf{disseminating} stage, we leverage \textit{Metropolis-Hasting Random Walks} (MHRWs) to let the agents share their current adoptions (a.k.a. \textit{tokens} in the following) with their peers in the general graph; ii) in the \textbf{sampling} stage, each agent randomly chooses one arm to pull based on the received suggestions; iii) in the \textbf{adopting} stage, each agent updates its adoption according to the reward feedback of the pulling.
-The pseudo-code of our algorithm is given in \textbf{Algorithm}~\ref{alg:collearning}.
-Initially, each agent has a null adoption such that $\omega_i \leftarrow 0$ for $\forall i=1,2,\cdots,N$ \footnote{Our algorithm readily works with arbitrarily initialized adoption distribution.
-For example, another choice for initialization is to let each agent uniformly choose an arm as preference at random.
-Nevertheless, we hereby adopt a simpler initialization that all agents have no preference.}.
+Our algorithm is performed iteratively, and each agent conducts the following three stages in every round: i) in the \textbf{disseminating} stage, each agent $i$ disseminates its current adoptions (a.k.a. \textit{tokens}) to its peers through parallel \textit{Metropolis-Hasting Random Walks} (MHRWs) over graph $\mathcal G$; ii) in the \textbf{sampling} stage, agent $i$ randomly chooses one arm (denoted by $a_i(r) \in \mathcal A$) to pull based on the tokens (or arm recommendations) $\mathcal V_i(r)$ received from its peers; iii) in the \textbf{adopting} stage, each agent $i$ updates its adoption $\omega_i$ according to the reward obtained by pulling arm $a_i(r)$.
+The pseudo-code of our algorithm is given in \textbf {Algorithm}~\ref{alg:collearning}.
+We suppose that each agent $i \in \mathcal N$ initially has a null adoption $\omega_i \leftarrow a_0$.
+We also assume that each agent $i$ acquires the degrees of its neighbors (i.e., $\left\{d_{i'}\right\}_{i' \in \mathcal N_i}$) at the initialization phase.
+Since the neighbors of any agent are fixed, the information acquisition induces only light-weight local communications between agent $i$ and its neighbors $\mathcal N_i$.

 \textbf{(1) Disseminating}.
 In the disseminating stage, each agent $i$ with non-null adoption $\omega_i\in\{a_1, \cdots, a_K\}$ encapsulates its current adoption $\omega_i$ and a length counter into a token (see Lines 2-6).
-The length counter indicates how many times the token will be forwarded in the residual disseminating stage and is initialized to $\mathcal O(\log N)$.
+The length counter indicates how many times the token will be forwarded in the residual disseminating stage and is initialized to $T \in \mathcal O(\log^2 N)$.
 A token is said to be \textit{feasible} if it has a non-zero length counter.
-The agent $i$ then launches $h \log N$ MHRWs in parallel, each of which carries a copy of its token.
-The agent $i$ uses a \textit{First-in-First-out} (FIFO) queue to buffer the received feasible token.
-As shown in Lines 8-11, in each slot of round $r$, the agent $i$ pops the first up to $h\log N$ feasible tokens out of the queue and then forwards the tokens individually to its neighbors according to the probability distribution $\Psi(i,i')$ (for $\forall i' \in \mathcal N_i \bigcup \{i\}$)
+Each agent $i$ then launches $h \log N$ MHRWs in parallel (where $h$ is a constant), each of which carries a copy of its token.
+A \textit{First-in-First-out} (FIFO) queue is used by each agent $i$ to buffer the received feasible tokens.
+As shown in Lines 8-11, in each slot of round $r$, agent $i$ pops the first up to $h\log N$ feasible tokens out of its queue and then forwards the tokens individually to its neighbors according to the probability distribution $\Psi(i,i')$